Welcome to day seven of my 10 Days of Teaching Values series. Let’s get down and dirty today with some homeschooling character building lessons today!

 What does God say?
 Let your child choose a character trait and find out what God has to say about it.
 Using the Bible and other resources, such as For Instruction in Righteousness, Nave’s Topical Bible, or another topical reference, allow your child to see for himself whether or not that character trait is pleasing to the Lord.
 He should create a chart, along with a written or oral report of his findings.

-Complete a Family Proverbs Study
+Family Proverbs Study

 We’ve gone through Proverbs several times as a family and learned so much about character issues each time!
 We have used the following lesson books at various times, too, and loved each one.

 Find a grandparent, older neighbor, church member, or even a nursing home resident whom you trust to share Biblical wisdom with your child.
 Ask your child to write interview questions beforehand on the topic of character.
 Maybe the interview could focus on how character values have changed over the years.
 If you have access to a video camera, tape the interview for the entire family to watch and discuss at a later date.
 What a great memory to have on video!